 Bachelor's degree or equivalent work experience.

-Minimum three years of experience in a top administrative or management position in the health field.
+Minimum three years of experience in a top administrative or management position in the health care field.

 Good command of the English language, both verbal and written.

 Ability to work well with physicians, employees, patients, and others.

 The Governing Board may determine other qualifications as seen fit.